 Main cloud data protection benefits

-Taking appropriate cloud data security measures helps protect company data privacy and significantly affects your network security.
-Here are the main benefits that cloud data security brings.
+Adopting the right cloud data security measures ensures your company's data privacy and improves network security.
+Here are the key benefits of cloud data security

 Active security risk mitigation.
 Keeping data outside the company allows one to have a complete overview of what data is going in and out of the server—via active monitoring.

 Govern data access.
 Partition cloud servers can allow specific users into specific servers with varying levels of access rights.
-Allow better control of who has access to what files and which files were downloaded by whom.
+Allow better control of who can access what files and which files were downloaded by whom.

 Data and security policies.
-Implementation of cloud network protection usually involves an action plan detailing many internal practices.
-Often, this can be a good starting point to develop fully-fledged data and security policies to prepare an organization better to withstand any cyber threats that it could experience in the future.
+Implementing cloud network protection usually involves an action plan detailing many internal practices.
+This can often be a good starting point for developing fully-fledged data and security policies to prepare an organization better to withstand any cyber threats that it could experience in the future.

-Data loss prevention.
+Preventing data loss.
 Cloud data protection connects to broader data loss prevention.
-It should have other benefits related to minimizing risks for accidental leaks from the employees, which could be further difficult with data access segmentation.
+It should have other benefits related to minimizing risks of accidental employee leaks, which could further complicate data access segmentation.

 Protect your cloud data with NordLayer

-Achieve cloud data security by implementing the Zero Trust security model.
-Not to mention that transitioning to SASE (Secure Access Service Edge) framework uses a cloud framework to deliver network security point solutions.
+Achieve cloud data security by implementing the Zero Trust security model and transitioning to the SASE (Secure Access Service Edge) framework, which uses a cloud framework to deliver network security solutions.

-NordLayer provides an adaptive network security solution that easily integrates within your existing infrastructure to help your organization achieve greater data privacy and security and facilitate remote working.
+NordLayer provides a flexible network security solution that easily integrates into your current infrastructure.
+It boosts data and cloud security while facilitating remote work.